U.S. appeals court rejects GM's call to remove judge from Fiat Chrysler lawsuit

-July 6 (Reuters) - A U.S. appeals court on Monday denied General Motors Co’s petition to remove a lower court judge from its racketeering lawsuit against Fiat Chrysler Automobiles (FCA), but said the companies’ heads need not meet to settle the issue.
+(Reuters) - A U.S. appeals court on Monday denied General Motors Co’s (GM.N) petition to remove a lower court judge from its racketeering lawsuit against Fiat Chrysler Automobiles (FCA) (FCHA.MI), but said the companies’ heads need not meet to settle the issue.

 The Sixth U.S. Circuit Court of Appeals said U.S. District Judge Paul Borman abused his discretion by requiring GM CEO Mary Barra and FCA’s head, Mike Manley, to meet face-to-face for reasons unrelated to the case, and without taking into account the risks of travel during the COVID-19 pandemic.